Using Grafana with Elasticsearch (tutorial)

 undefined

-Interested to see how MetricFire can help you with the process and help you get new organizational insight?
+Interested in seeing how MetricFire can help you with the process and help you get new organizational insight?
 Now's the time!
 Try a free trial or book a demo.

 Conclusion

-We have seen that Grafana provides a seamless way to connect to the Elasticsearch data source, and it provides great visualization through queries.
-Get on to the MetricFire free trial today and start sending your Elasticsearch data.
-Also, feel free to book a demo and talk to us directly about the best monitoring solutions for you.
+Grafana provides a seamless way to connect to the Elasticsearch data.
+Try MetricFire’s hosted Grafana to explore your own Elasticsearch data in minutes.
+Also, book a demo and talk to us directly about the best monitoring solution for you.

 This post came from our guest blogger Madhur Ahuja.
 Follow him on Twitter for more great ideas and information about monitoring!